pagkly/Zed/Investopedia3/Contractionary Policy Combats Economic Distortion During Inflationary Times.md

 Contractionary Policy Combats Economic Distortion During Inflationary Times
 ## What Is a Contractionary Policy?

-Contractionary policy is a monetary measure referring either to a reduction in government spending—particularly deficit spending—or a reduction in the rate of monetary expansion by a central bank.
+Contractionary policy is a monetary measure referring either to a reduction in government spending—particularly [[Deficit Spending]]—or a reduction in the rate of monetary expansion by a central bank.
 It is a type of macroeconomic tool designed to combat rising inflation or other economic distortions created by central banks or government interventions.
 Contractionary policy is the polar opposite of [expansionary policy](https://www.investopedia.com/terms/e/expansionary_policy.asp).

 #### What Is Contractionary Policy?